 The submission reported that, based on non-comparative safety data from Substudy A and Substudy B of Study C4591054, the reactogenicity and AE profile of raxtozinameran were generally similar to those reported for the original BNT162b2 and BNT162b2 bivalent (WT/OMI BA.4/BA.5) vaccines.
 The submission did not provide an overview of safety outcomes that have been reported for the other versions of the BNT162b2 vaccine.

-A review of data from the pivotal phase 3 trial, and some reports of real-world studies with BNT162b2 vaccines,,,, informed the range of incidence of common AEs as presented in .
+A review of data from the pivotal phase 3 trial, and some reports of real-world studies with BNT162b2 vaccines,,,, informed the range of incidence of common AEs as presented in Table 13.
 Most AEs that have been reported with BNT162b2 vaccines have been mild to moderate, occur within 48 hours of vaccination and resolve within a few days.